 Information services available to the public (including computerized services and search files contained in libraries remote from your Office and trademark information posted by your Office on the World Wide Web)

-Computerized services available to the public includes CDs and DVDs from WIPO and Japanese Patent Office.
+Computerized services avalaible to the public includes our trademark database, CDs and DVDs from WIPO and Japanese Patent Office.

 VII.
 Matters concerning mutual exchange of trademark documentation and information

 International or regional cooperation in the exchange of trademark information, e.g., in the form of official gazettes

 Trademark journals are sent to WIPO and ARIPO in paper format.
 Similary ARIPO journals are received on exchange basis, whereas trademark world is received on subscription.
 Other publications and periodicals received on donations include: WIPO magazine, Intellectual Property Laws and Treaties, South African Intellectual Property Newsletter, Journal of the Japenese Group of AIPPI, Famous Trademarks in Japan and WHO drug Information.

 The office receives CDs and DVDs from WIPO and Japan.

 VIII.
 Matters concerning education and training including technical assistance to developing countries

 During the period under review, the office held one workshop.

 Assistance to developing countries (sending consultants and experts, receiving trainees from developing countries, etc.)

 (a) Examining Officers and IT Officers attended IPAS training.